retorquere/zotero-better-bibtex/site/content/exporting/auto.md

   - /push-and-pull
 ---

-When exporting using BBT you will be offered a new export option: `Keep updated`.
+When exporting using BBT (by right-clicking on 'my library' from the main window of Zotero) you will be offered a new export option: `Keep updated`.
 Checking this option registers the export for automation; any changes to the collection or library you exported after you've completed the current export will trigger an automatic re-export to update the bib file.
 You can review/remove exports from the BBT preferences.
 While I've gone to some lengths to make sure performance is OK, don't go overboard with the number of auto-exports you have